dunxd/HomeAssistantAddons/COPS/readme.md

 [![Open your Home Assistant instance and show the dashboard of a Supervisor add-on.](https://my.home-assistant.io/badges/supervisor_addon.svg)](https://my.home-assistant.io/redirect/supervisor_addon/?addon=670b30ea_ha-cops&repository_url=https%3A%2F%2Fgithub.com%2Fdunxd%2FHomeAssistantAddons)

+## Configuration
+Defaults should work, but you can change the display title of your library.
+If you have other add-ons that provide a web interface, you may want to change the ports used for http (8000/tcp) and rsync(873/tcp) to avoid conflicts.

 ## Getting your library onto your HA server

 rsync is included to allow copying your Calibre library onto the HA server for use in this add-on.
 Rsync is configured to only allow syncing to the `/media/books` directory that is created by the add-on.
 You will need rsync installed on the computer you normally run Calibre on.
 You can then use a command similar to this to copy all the required files across: